 Double Room: US€2575 (if you are making this pilgrimage with a family member/friend/partner, and sharing a double room, there is a €300 discount each off the total fee.)

-*Starting in 2017 we are offering a €100 discount off your final program payment for previous pilgrimage participants.
+*we are offering a €100 discount off your final program payment for previous pilgrimage participants.
 Please let us know if you qualify for this discount on the registration form.

 Balance of Payment Due Dates: